zachtheyek/dotfiles/README.md

 Sensitive files were sanitized or completely excluded via `.gitignore`.
 This includes, but is not limited to, login credentials, API keys, SSH public-private key pairs, secrets, sensitive environment variables, etc.

+> [!CAUTION]
-If you choose to share your own dotfiles publically -- be very careful what you commit to version control!
+> If you choose to share your own dotfiles publically -- be very careful what you commit to version control!

 # License